kotaaaa/design-pattern-py/README.md

 # design_pattern_py
-exercise for design pattern with Python
+Exercise for design pattern with Python